coreruleset/documentation/content/2-how-crs-works/2-3-false-positives-and-tuning.md

 **Scenario:** Several different parts of a web application are causing false positives with various SQL injection rules.
 None of the web services behind the WAF make use of SQL, so it is deemed safe to tune away these false positives by removing all the SQLi detection rules.

+{{% notice warning %}}
+This type of broad exclusion must be avoided at all costs for most standard web application use cases.
+In such contexts, you must never do this.
+{{% /notice %}}

 **Rule Exclusion:**

 ```apache